 But is it hard to master the API design solfeggio?
 Hopefully not at all!
 The API design solfeggio is quite simple to grasp as long as you understand what really is an API and how you can find inspiration from everyday objects.
 OK, an API is an Application Programming Interface, but it’s first and foremost an interface that people will use in their software to interact with your software.
 APIs are interfaces like any others.
 Look at this UDRC 1138 control panel, its interface.
 What could be this device’s purpose?
 How use it? hard to guess thanks to its poorly designed interface.
 Think about the many times you have been puzzled or you have grumbled when using a everyday object like a door, a microwave oven, a remote control, a toy, a web site, a mobile application because its design was flawed.
 Think about the many times you did not complain and were even quite happy using something.
 What seems ridiculous for everyday objects interfaces is as ridiculous for application programming interface.
 And the opposite is quite true, what works for everyday objects interfaces works for APIs.

-So, while The Design of Everyday APIs book is a practical one showing every aspects of API design and many techniques, tips and tricks to design great APIs.
+So, while The Design of Everyday APIs (edit: the book has been renamed The Design of Web APIs since this post has been written) book is a practical one showing every aspects of API design and many techniques, tips and tricks to design great APIs.
 It will also explain why you should design APIs that way and therefore, I hope, give you the eye of the API designer.
 I hope you’ll enjoy this book and find it useful to design your everyday APIs and build an API designer mindset.
 As you can read it on MEAP (affiliate link, use fcclauret discount code to get 37% off) while it is written, I look forward to your feedbacks on MEAP forum.